 There are three levels of infestation that most clover mite problems follow.
 If the first level is detected before it reaches the second level, control is easy.
 If the house has reached the second level, more treatment is needed but you will be able to get control.
 The third level of infestation involves the most work and greater time to get under control.

 Level two infestations are when the mites have found their way onto the home.
 If you are seeing thousands of mites crawling on the side of your home a foot or two high, don’t panic.
-In most cases, this activity can be controlled quickly and effectively.
+Using the Maxxthor as detailed above will get them on siding like brick or stucco.
+But if you have cedar or masonite, siding which is effectively layered, you’ll need to spray FS MP AEROSOL into all cracks and crevices where you see them.
+Typically this will be the bottom 10 feet or less, close to the ground.

-To start, step back and watch to see where they are emerging.
-This information will prove helpful for treatment.
-If you are seeing them outside, be sure to watch if they are emerging from the siding or from the ground.
-The two most important things to watch for is how high they are actively nesting and which side or sides of the home they are most active.
+So if you’re seeing them outside, be sure to watch if they are emerging from the siding, from the ground, from behind a window frame or shutter, etc. The two most important things to watch for is how high they are actively nesting and which side or sides of the home they are most active.
 If they are inside, watch to see if they are coming from the rug, the wall, the ceiling, a window frame, a door way, electric outlets, or other entry point.

 Again, this information will prove critical for the best treatment results.
 By knowing their entrance points you will be able to treat them directly.
 This will enable you to get results quicker.
 Controlling level three infestations is more difficult as more treatment methods and material is needed.
 You will need to follow the guidelines outlined above:

-1) Treat plants and/or mulch areas that may be harboring populations with Bifen.
+1) Treat plants and/or mulch areas that may be harboring populations with Maxxthor.

-2) If you are finding them throughout the yard, treat the entire area first with the Delta Gard and then with the Bifen as explained above.
+2) If you are finding them throughout the yard, treat the entire area first with the Delta Gard and then with the Maxxthor as explained above.

 3) Spray the side of the home to at least a height above that which the mites are crawling.
-Use the Bifen for this application.
+Use the Maxxthor for this application.
+If you’re up high in an apartment building, reach out every window you can and treat with one of the aerosols listed below.

 I believe I have identified my “bugs” as Clover Mites.
 Level 2 infestation probably because they come in around my vanity in the bathroom and around the mirror on the wall.
 However, I have a question: